COURSE OVERVIEW

 COURSE DETAILS

-Group work is essential, so you will quickly make new friends whilst learning the creative and technical skills necessary for industry.
+Group work is essential, so you will quickly make new friends while learning the creative and technical skills necessary for industry.
 Projects are designed to give you an insight into varying careers within the film, TV and online broadcast industries.
 These include camera operators, editors, directors, producers, cinematographers and more.

 The Northern School of Art’s Middlesbrough campus has been given another ‘Outstanding’ rating by Ofsted.
 Following an intensive four-day inspection by six inspectors the School’s further education provision has retained the top rating it has held since 2009.